johsieders/essays/content/16-battle-of-bosworth.md

-## The Battle of Bosworth - the End of an Era
+## The Battle of Bosworth &ndash; a Day-By-Day Account

 *Johannes Siedersleben, Oxford, July 2014*

 The Battle of Bosworth marked the end of Richard III, the end of the Plantagenet dynasty and the beginning of the Tudors.
 Three weeks from Henry’s landing till the battle changed the course of English history.
 Our knowledge is mainly based on two sources: the Croyland Chronicle and the Anglia Historica.
 The Croyland Chronicle covers the period from 655 to 1486.
 The part that describes the years 1459 till 1486 was written as early as April 1486 by an anonymous writer.
 The Anglia Historica was written by Polydor Vergil (1470 – 1555), an Italian scholar, historian, priest and diplomat.
 It first appeared in